kimmo1019/audioNet/readme.md

 Then, You can record a voice directive and upload it for test immediately.
 It will return the predictive outcome.
 ![Prediction page](https://github.com/kimmo1019/audioNet/blob/master/ScreenShots/Prediction.png)

+# Acknowledgement

+This project is suppoorted by Fundamental Industry Training Center in Tsinghua University.
+Many thanks to Zhen Chen,Wenxun Zheng and Haotian Liu.